gmcvicker/varCA/README.md

 [![License](https://img.shields.io/apm/l/vim-mode.svg)](LICENSE)

 # varCA
-A pipeline for running an ensemble of variant callers to predict variants in ATAC-seq reads.
+varCA is a pipeline for running an ensemble of variant callers to predict variants from ATAC-seq reads.

 The entire pipeline is made up of two smaller subworkflows.
-The `prepare` subworkflow calls each variant caller and prepares the resulting data for use by the `classify` subworkflow, which runs the ensemble classifier to predict the existence of variants at each site.
+The `prepare` subworkflow calls each variant caller and prepares the resulting data for use by the `classify` subworkflow.
+The `classify` subworkflow runs a random forest classifier to predict the existence of variants at each site.

 # Download
 Execute the following command or download the [latest release](https://github.com/aryam7/varCA/releases/latest) manually.